Melissa-Lindskar/hm07-qa-us/README.md

 4. Run the tests using npm:

 npm test

+Alternatively, you can use Jest directly if you have it globally installed

+npx jest

-Adding README.md to Your Project
+## Adding README.md to Your Project

 To add this README.md to your project:

-Create a new file in the root directory of your project and name it README.md.
+1. Create a new file in the root directory of your project and name it README.md.
-Copy and paste the content from the template above into the file.
+2. Copy and paste the content from the template above into the file.
-Customize the text according to your specific needs and details about the project.
+3. Customize the text according to your specific needs and details about the project.
-Save the file and use a version control system like Git to track changes and push them to your repository.
+4. Save the file and use a version control system like Git to track changes and push them to your repository.